r52/gagaku/extension/README.md

-Partial implementation of the Paperback iOS extension API
+Partial implementation of the Paperback iOS extension API, adapted from @paperback/runtime-polyfills